19hours/sg-statutes/Acts/Road Traffic Act.md

 (2) In proceedings for an offence under subsection (1), it is a defence for the defendant to prove, on a balance of probabilities, that the defendant did not know, and could not reasonably have known, that the activity that caused the hindrance, obstruction or interference would cause the hindrance, obstruction or interference, as the case may be.

-(3) To avoid doubt, this section does not affect the operation of the Computer Misuse and Cybersecurity Act (Cap.
+(3) To avoid doubt, this section does not affect the operation of the Computer Misuse Act (Cap.
 50A).

 [Act 10 of 2017 wef 24/08/2017]

+[Act 9 of 2018 wef 31/08/2018]

 ### Savings